vyshane/grpc-swift-combine/README.md

 brew install swift-protobuf
 ```

 Next, download the latest version of grpc-swift with NIO support.
-Currently that means [gRPC Swift 1.0.0-alpha.2](https://github.com/grpc/grpc-swift/releases/tag/1.0.0-alpha.2).
+Currently that means [Swift gRPC 1.0.0-alpha.4](https://github.com/grpc/grpc-swift/releases/tag/1.0.0-alpha.4).
 Unarchive the downloaded file and build the Swift gRPC plugin by running make in the root directory of the project.

 ```text
 make plugin